elisoncrum/piipan/docs/node.md

-# Updating Node Dependencies
+# Managing Node Dependencies

 Two Piipan subsystems use Node: the [Query Tool](../query-tool) and [Dashboard](../dashboard) (both web applications).
 These web apps use Node mainly to manage the build pipeline for [USWDS](https://designsystem.digital.gov/) stylesheets and other assets, which is done through [Gulp](https://github.com/uswds/uswds-gulp).

 In Github, Dependabot will alert us to new available versions of Node packages by opening a Pull Request for each package and subsystem.
-Certain Node version updates may affect the final asset build, others may not, and it's hard to tell which will or won't.
-So for consistency, for each PR we pull down the Dependabot branch and re-build manually before a merge.
-If the build changes files, we commit those and push to the remote Dependabot branch.
-If not, then we can merge without committing changes.
+How much manual testing we do for these PR's relies on the level of our frontend test coverage.
+Currently, the Cypress test suites are included in CI, so if all checks are green on these PR's, it's generally safe to merge them.
+If you want to manually test the effects of a node package upgrade (like for example, a major version change), follow the instructions below.

 ## Updating USWDS